jendatx/Grok-Git/README.md

 git branch -d loser-mcbadbranch
 * Remove the branch with the specified name

+git branch -va
+* inspect last commit for all branches, both local and remote

 git merge master moneymaker
 * bring new stuff from master into moneymaker